saferpay/sndbx/texts/intro.md

 }
 ```

-Transactions which have not yet been booked are visible in Saferpay Backoffice as “Reservation.”
-If a transaction has already passed through the capture, the status is changed to “CAPTURED”:
+ If a transaction has already passed through the capture, the status is changed to **“CAPTURED”**:

 ```json
 "Transaction": {